Khant-Khine/Dijkstra-s-Algorithm-with-preset-graph/README.md

 # Dijkstra-s-Algorithm-with-preset-graph
 ## About the project
 This is an implementation of Dijkstra's Algorithm with a preset graph.
 The user will enter a starting and ending point and will be presented with the shortest path.
 Future implementation for ad-hoc networks with Dijkstra's algorithm, to be used in disaster management systems, is the ultimate goal of this project.
-This program has been coded in C++.I hope you enjoy this project.
+This program has been coded in C++.
+I have I hope you enjoy this project.

 ## How this works
 This program uses two classes, a vertex class to represent vertexes in a graph, and a priority queue class which uses minheap to process Dijkstra's Algorithm.